Stockport Community Alliance

 What is the Stockport Community Alliance?

-In 2023 Stockport was allocated funding for the community-led programme by the Violence Reduction Unit.
+In 2023 Stockport was allocated funding for the community-led programme by the Greater Manchester Violence Reduction Unit (GM VRU).
 The community-led programme in Stockport started with a period of co-design with residents of Adswood and Bridgehall to produce a set of priorities.
 Local Voluntary, Community and Social Enterprise organisations were asked to apply to receive part of the fund to deliver provisions for young people aged 10- 25 and form an alliance that work collaboratively to fulfill the priorities set.

 The community-led approach to violence reduction, means the violence reduction unit works closely with communities to understand the strengths, challenges, and needs of the community and determine how local investments will be made with communities at the heart of decision making.